Research paper required.

 This seminar will focus on current issues of immigration law and policy.
 We will study our immigration laws, examine how they work in practice, and analyze proposals for reform.
 We will also consider the rights of noncitizens under the immigration laws, as well as under general constitutional principles.
 This seminar will have a strong policy focus.

-We will analyze current legislative proposals to legalize the undocumented immigrant population, to create temporary guestworker programs, to increase workplace and border enforcement, and to reconfigure the family and employment-based immigration categories.
+We will analyze comprehensive immigration reform proposals that would legalize the undocumented immigrant population, create temporary guestworker programs, increase workplace and border enforcement, reconfigure and expand the family and employment-based immigration categories, and institute a new points system as a means for choosing new immigrants.
 The seminar will include a visit to the Immigration Court to observe an asylum hearing.

 A research paper will be required.
 A prior course in immigration law is helpful, but not required.